-Two simple descriptions guide the complex identification of the sensitive areas defined in 333 CMR 11.04: Readily identifiable in the field and Not readily identifiable in the field.
-Readily identifiable in the field areas will be identified, where appropriate, marked, and treated according to all applicable restrictions listed in 333 CMR 11.00.
-Not readily identifiable in the field areas will likewise be marked and treated when appropriate, but they are identified using data marked on maps and collected in the YOP and notification processes before the time of treatment.
+Two simple descriptions guide the complex identification of the sensitive areas defined in 333 CMR 11.04: Readily identifiable in the field and not readily identifiable in the field.
+Readily identifiable in the field areas will be treated, identified and where appropriate, marked according to all applicable restrictions listed in 333 CMR 11.00.
+Not readily identifiable in the field areas will likewise be marked and treated when appropriate, but they are identified by the use of data marked on maps and collected in the YOP and notification processes before the time of treatment.